gvbsxmoon/scalapay-assessment/scalapay-api/README.md

 ## Folder Structure

 -   **src**: Contains the source code of the application.
-    -   **order**: Order module to handle the corresponding api.
-This folder will also contains a mock file, the used DTO and the tests.
+    -   **order**: Order module, controller and service to handle the corresponding scalapay api.
+This folder will also contains a mock file and the Order DTO.
     -   **types**: Data Transfer Objects for defining data structures.
+    -   **test**: Application tests
+    -   **utils**: The possible utility files

 ## Getting Started